rxcle/rxindi-support/help.md

 ${@PersonDetails,Person}
 ```

-To make things more interesting let's use a Data Source with some more data:
+To make things more interesting let us use a Data Source with some more data:

 ```xml
 <Root>